HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_specification.md

 Just like the `$gfe-submit` operation, additional Bundle entries must be present for all resources referenced by the AEOB response or descendent references.
 When converting additional Bundle entries, the conversion process **SHALL** ensure that only one resource is created for a given combination of content, e.g., if the same Practitioner information is referenced in multiple places, only one Practitioner instance should be created, referenced from multiple places as appropriate.
 When including resources that were in the originating `$gfe-submit` operation, the system **SHALL** ensure that the same fullUrl and resource identifiers are used in the response as appeared in the request.

-t is possible that the incoming Bundle cannot be processed due to validation errors, other non-business errors, or quick automated business errors.
+It is possible that the incoming Bundle cannot be processed due to validation errors, other non-business errors, or quick automated business errors.
 In these instances, the receiving system **SHALL** return OperationOutcome instances that detail why the Bundle could not be processed and no AEOB response will be returned.

 ### Notifications of AEOB Availability ###